Deutsche Bank CEO to shy away from 'big bang' reform at board summit

 | FRANKFURT

-FRANKFURT John Cryan, Deutsche Bank’s (DBKGn.DE) new chief executive, will not present “big bang” reforms when the supervisory board gathers Thursday evening, rather an acceleration of existing plans to shed assets and exit countries.
+FRANKFURT John Cryan, Deutsche Bank’s (DBKGn.DE) new chief executive, will not present “big bang” reforms at a weekend supervisory board retreat, rather an acceleration of existing plans to shed assets and exit countries.

-The group’s 19-member supervisory board convened for a three-day retreat planned for the luxury Alpine resort near the Tegernsee lake south of Munich, a favourite location for Germany’s corporate executives.
+The group’s 19-member top oversight body began a three-day meeting late on Thursday set to be held at the luxury Alpine resort near the Tegernsee lake south of Munich, a favourite location for Germany’s corporate elite.

-Cryan’s ability to launch major reforms is limited by numerous factors, including the costly overhang of outstanding litigation, discussions held by Reuters with several people involved in the weekend retreat revealed.
+Cryan’s ability to reform is constrained by factors that include costly litigation and fallout from turmoil in Asian markets.
+Also, his job is made more difficult because Deutsche is the last big investment bank to try to slim down, embarking on its restructuring long after rivals such as UBS UBSG.VX, Barclays (BARC.L) and Credit Suisse CSGN.VX.

-A big annual loss could result if the bank attempted, for example, to sell many of the long-dated derivative positions that use up a lot of the regulatory capital at its investment bank.
+A big annual loss could result if the bank attempted, for example, to sell many of the long-dated derivative positions like interest rate swaps that use up a lot of the regulatory capital at its investment bank.

 It could also alienate the very executives Cryan needs most to execute the new plan, because their bonus payments could be clawed back due to the loss.